Pennfield, New Brunswick

 Pennfield is a community in the incorporated rural community of Eastern Charlotte, New Brunswick.
 It is also referred to as Pennfield Corner, Pennfield Station, and Pennfield Ridge.
 Pennfield intersects with Route 1, Route 175, Route 176, Route 778, and Route 785 highways.

+Pennfield constitutes a portion of the Pennfield Parish Census subdivision, which had a population of 2,222 in 2021.

 History

 In 1783, several hundred members of The Religious Society of Friends moved from the newly founded United States of America to Pennfield as a result of The American Revolution.

 During the summer of 1940, an airport was constructed to train Air Observes as part of the British Commonwealth Air Training Plan.
-An Operational Training Unit was used at the airport to train the four members of the crew for World War II action: Pilot, Navigator, Wireless Air Gunner and Air Gunner.
+An Operational Training Unit was used at the airport to train the four trades of the aircrew for World War II action: Pilot, Navigator, Wireless Air Gunner and Air Gunner.
 The Royal Canadian Air Force allowed the Royal Canadian Navy to use their equipment for High Frequency Direction Finding activities against German submarines in the Atlantic.

 In October 2012, Pennfield had a major highway route change when a realignment of Route 1 opened, creating a continuous freeway from the American Border to the Trans-Canada Highway at River Glade.